We are passionate about supporting children's growth through the visual arts.

-Jocelyne Adkins is the Program Director and one of three Lead Educators for By Discovery.
+Jocelyne Adkins is the Program Director and one of Two Lead Educators for By Discovery.
 Jocelyne founded By Discovery at Beye School in 2011 to offer students creative, project-based learning in art and nature-based science.
 She loves working with children and is inspired by their enthusiasm, creativity and endless knowledge.
 Jocelyne holds a Master of Arts in Art Education degree from the School of the Art Institute of Chicago and a Bachelor of Fine Arts degree from Saint Mary's College in Indiana.
-She has 18 years of teaching experience, including preschool through college levels.
+She has 21 years of teaching experience, including preschool through college levels.
 She loves spending time with family and their dog Luna, exploring nature and creative endeavors.
 She looks forward to facilitating spectacular creative projects with By Discovery students!

 Stacey Grieff has a background in the Arts and in Early Childhood Education.
 Through her work as a fine art portrait photographer, she discovered a natural ability for connecting with children and a desire to work with them in more impactful ways.
 Stacey earned her master’s in Early Childhood Education from The Erikson Institute.
 Here she gained a deep knowledge of child development and research-based instructional practices.
 Stacey holds a Professional Educator’s License with endorsements in both Special Education and English as a Second Language.
 She was fortunate to grow up in a family of artists and craftsmen and knows how creating something with your hands can build confidence, expand problem solving skills and fills one’s heart with joy.
 She believes all children benefit from creative experiences and is excited to create with your children!

 Pamela Penney is a textile and mixed media artist who has enjoyed teaching children and adults for the past 25 years.
 Through the Oak Park Education Foundation, she has taught in the Art Start program for D97 schools and OPEF's Summer BASE Camp.
 Pam also sits on the Board for the Oak Park Art League and currently teaches adult and children's programs there.
 Prior to this, Pam had a studio gallery in the Oak Park Arts District and was the Director of the Arts District Kids Camp for many years.
 In addition, she taught after school art programs through the O.P.
 Park District.
 Pam raised two children who are now adults.
-She continues to enjoy the company of working creatively with kids when she's not spinning and weaving in her studio or out walking her two dogs!
+She continues to enjoy the company of working creatively with kids, including substitute teaching for By Discovery, when she's not spinning and weaving in her studio or out walking her two dogs!